How to Retrieve Deleted Phone Numbers on iPhone

-iPhone stores all your memorial photos you shot, but what happens when the passcode is forgotten?
-Here's how to get your photos if your device is locked.
+iPhone stores all your memorial photos you shot, but what happens when you're locked out of your device?
+Here's how to get photos when your iPhone is locked.

 Now, you can get into iPhone without passcode but you can set a new one as normal.
 The images in iTunes backup are restored to Photos app in iPhone as well.

 If photos in the locked iPhone are synced to iCloud space, you can sign in to iCloud.com and use "Find My" to remove the forgotten iPhone password, and then select "Restore from iCloud Backup" when setting up the iPhone.